moifort/nuxt-icon-tw/README.md

 Can add custom collections from JSON files in addition to locally installed Iconify packages

-Falls back to API calls for collections not loaded loccally
+Falls back to API calls for collections not loaded locally

 ## Features ✨